-Now in its ninth year, the conflict in Nigeria’s northeast has killed more than 20,000 people, uprooted over 2 million and resulted in thousands of women and girls abducted and children drafted into the insurgency as so-called "suicide" bombers.
+Now in its tenth year, the conflict in Nigeria’s northeast has tens of thousands of 20,000 people, uprooted over 2 million and resulted in thousands of women and girls abducted and children drafted into the insurgency as so-called "suicide" bombers.

-Fueled by Boko Haram’s violent campaign to establish an Islamic caliphate in the northeast, the violence has disrupted livelihoods, created widespread food insecurity and restricted access to basic services families and children need to survive.
-A dangerous uptick in violence, which began at the end of December, has seen some 30,000 people flood a camp for internally displaced people in Maiduguri in recent weeks, straining the camp’s ability to provide shelter, food, water and sanitation.
+Fueled by Boko Haram’s campaign to establish an Islamic caliphate in the northeast, the violence has disrupted livelihoods, created widespread food insecurity and restricted access to basic services families and children need to survive.

 Amidst such violence, the future of all Nigeria’s children remains uncertain.
 Nigeria has more children — 13.2 million — out of school than any other country.
-It also has the world’s highest mortality rates for infants and children, most of whom are dying from diseases like malaria, pneumonia and diarrhea compounded by malnutrition, with 2.6 million suffering from severe acute malnutrition (SAM).
-As many as 900,00 of them live in the Boko Haram–controlled northeast, where mass food production has failed to keep SAM from reaching crisis proportions.
+It also has the world’s highest mortality rates for infants and children, most of whom are dying from diseases like malaria, pneumonia and diarrhea compounded by malnutrition, with an estimated 2 million suffering from severe acute malnutrition (SAM).

 “The nutrition situation is a ticking time bomb,” says UNICEF nutrition expert Bamidele Omotola.
 “Not only in terms of the mortality rates, but the devastation of the lives of children and women.”